-The process followed to update the plan is detailed in the above table and the sections that follow and is in conformance with the latest DMA planning guidance and the CRS 2017 Coordinator's Manual.
-As part of this LHMP Update, all sections of the plan were reviewed and updated to reflect new data, processes, and resulting mitigation strategies.
+The process followed for the Plan Update is detailed in the above table and the sections that follow and is in conformance with the latest DMA planning guidance.
+As part of this LHMP Update, all sections of the 2012 Plan were reviewed and updated to reflect new data, processes, and resulting mitigation strategies.
 Only the information and data still valid from the 2012 Plan was carried forward as applicable into this LHMP Update.